andriikushch/CarND-Extended-Kalman-Filter-Project/README.md

 # Extended Kalman Filters

+This project contains an implementation of Extended Kalman Filters for the Udacity Nanodegree program.

 | Dataset #1  | Dataset #2  |
 |---|---|
 | ![dataset1gif](dataset1.gif)  | ![dataset2gif](dataset2.gif)  |
 | [video 1](dataset1.mov)    | [video 2](dataset2.mov)    |

+## How to run

 Once the install for uWebSocketIO is complete: